Trans-Code/organizer-manual/logistics/README.md

 Internet is crucial, so ask your venue provider if they have tested the WiFi before.

 It is possible that the venue will claim they can handle Internet traffic, but during the workshop it turns out they can't.
-It's a good idea to ask if they have previously hosted programming workshops for 100+ people.
+It's a good idea to ask if they have previously hosted programming workshops for 50-100 people.

 If you don't have confidence in the network, it might also be a good idea to have some backup.
 You can use mobile internet to create a hotspot for attendees if internet is not working properly.
 Make sure to check to see if there are problems with the Internet.

 ## Food

-Ideally, the venue for the event will also supply food.
+Ideally, the venue for the event will also supply food (always ask!).
 If they don't/can't you can look for other sponseIf your budget doesn't allow for this, don't worry too much.
 It's a free event, and people will be grateful to you anyway.
 Lunch is the most important meal, because you'll want to keep people energized and don't want to provide too much distraction.

 But if you can, it's awesome to do this:

 ### Breakfast

 Usually buying some pastries or donuts on the way to the venue is enough.
-Order coffee/tea from a catering company or buy some in the store.
+Order coffee/tea from a catering company or buy some in the store, if the venue doesn't have it available.

 ### Lunch